 However, insufficient sleep disrupts the functioning of the immune system, so it won't do its job as well.
 Indeed, a September 2015 study in Sleep found that people who snooze for less than six hours per night are more likely to get sick when exposed to a cold virus.
 Worse, once you're ill, a lack of shut-eye can make it tougher to recover, according to the National Sleep Foundation.

-Blood pressure decreases during normal sleep.
-But if you're not getting enough, your blood pressure stays elevated for longer periods.
+Blood pressure decreases during normal slumber.
+But if you're not getting enough sleep, your blood pressure stays elevated for longer periods.
 This could lead to chronic hypertension, which is one of the leading risk factors for heart disease and stroke, according to the CDC.